 Beacham was the author of the resolution “Encouraging the End of the Term Hard Money” which was passed by the National Private Lenders Association at the annual members meeting in March 2022.
 As a result, some of the largest private mortgage lenders in the country have already eliminated the term “hard money” from their websites and other marketing materials.

 Obviously, it’s not possible to prevent lenders from using the term hard money.
-We know lots of lenders that embrace the term and don’t care about the challenges with regulators because they lend in a state that is very business-friendly.
+I know lots of lenders that embrace the term and don’t care about the challenges with regulators because they lend in a state that is very business-friendly.
 Other lenders don’t care about the challenges faced by aggregators because they don’t use institutional capital.
 However, the idea is that if the majority of professional private lending companies stop using the term “hard money,” it will become less popular over time.
 It could take several years before this happens.

 So why does all this matter, and how does it affect property investors, brokers and others in the investment real estate space?
 The terminology disconnect could result in missed opportunities when you’re trying to connect with the right lender.
 The perfect example of this is when you search online for lenders.
 A search for “hard money” may eliminate a lot of good quality lenders that offer a similar loan solution as the lenders that show up in the search results but choose not to use the term hard money.
 You could search for “private lenders” instead, but both terms are quite broad and cover a variety of different loan types.

-To solve this issue, we recommend searching by the loan type and the property’s state or metro area.
+To solve this issue, I recommend searching by the loan type and the property’s state or metro area.
 Some private or hard money lenders only offer certain loan types, so it’s extremely important to include the deal type.
 Some examples are:

 - Purhcase Bridge